SOUTHERN LOSS ASSOCIATION, INC CONSTITUTION AND BY-LAWS

 STATEMENT OF PURPOSE

 Southern Loss Association, Inc, since its inception in 1957 as a non-profit organization, has devoted its activities to the principles of education, cooperation between members, and understanding of the problems facing the insurance industry as a whole and more specifically, the property loss adjustment area.
-Through monthly meetings, educational seminars and group outings, it has fostered closer working relationships amongst its members and authorities involved in the claim adjustment process to the betterment of the industry and the insuring public.
+Through monthly meetings, educational seminars, and group outings, it has fostered closer working relationships amongst its members and authorities involved in the claim adjustment process for the betterment of the industry and the insuring public.

 This organization shall be known as “SOUTHERN LOSS ASSOCIATION, INC”